 You can get really creative with this like my 13 and 17 year old daughters and make lots of different designs.
 They really enjoyed using their creativity to make a butterfly, flowers, etc. If you use a small amount of color, the colors will be more of a pastel shade.
 If you use lots of color like my 13 year old, they turn out very vibrant.

 But be warned, the color will stain your hands.
 It will come off, so don’t worry.
 It usually wears off after a day.
 You could also wear an apron to protect your clothes.
 The liquid watercolors we used are washable and non-toxic, so they should come out of clothing, but there is always a possibility that it won’t.

 When my kids were all done, they jumped in the bath and took the shaving cream with them from out of the pans.
 They rubbed it all over the walls of the bath tub and their bodies.
 Two fun activities in one!

 Another technique we tried was to scoop out some of the shaving cream before putting the cardstock on.
 Then when we put the cardstock down, we didn’t press down very hard.
 Then when you scrape away the shaving cream, there are white spots that are left.

 When you are all done, set your cardstock aside to dry.
 It will curl as it dries.
 Once it’s dried, press it flat by putting it in between some heavy books for a few hours.
 Then cut your cardstock in half to give you two cards.
 Fold them in half and use your imagination to write some nice things for your friends, neighbors, or family.

 You can also use a Cricut or other cutting machine to cut some designs out of the front of your card.
 I made the heart card with my Cricut Maker.
 You can get the cut file to make your own.
 The file comes with PDF, SVG, DXF, JPEG, and PNG formats.
-Fill out the form below and it will be sent to your email.
+You can find the free files in my resource library.